 In 2018 alone, there were 14 cases of prosecution by the military under Section 505(b) of the Penal Code, while 124 people faced prosecution under the Peaceful Assembly and Peaceful Procession Law, which requires demonstrators to obtain permission from authorities to stage a protest.

-“These are statistics that you can’t deny,” said Athan research manager Ye Wai Phyo Aung.
+“These are statistics that you can’t deny,” said Athan founder and research manager Ye Wai Phyo Aung.
 “These statistics show that freedom of expression is in decline.”